eloqdata/eloq-website/website/monographdb/whitepaper.md

 <img src="./media/gen-chart-python/point_select_cock_mono_colocate_lat.png" alt="drawing" width="400"/>
 </p>

+The above results shows that MonographSQL consistently outperformed NewSQL-X in terms of QPS and latency among different kinds of workloads.
+This advantage is particularly evident for distributed transactions.
+When configured with three additional disks for Parallel Logging, MonographSQL further elevates its write throughput.

 ### Key Takeaways

-MonographSQL consistently outperformed NewSQL-X in terms of QPS across both hardware configurations.
-These results demonstrate MonographSQL's superior ability to handle distributed transactions and deliver high performance under demanding workloads.
+Compared with NewSQL, MonographSQL has superior ability to handle distributed transactions and deliver high performance under demanding workloads.
 Its innovative Data Substrate architecture enables it to achieve significantly higher QPS compared to NewSQL-X, making it a compelling choice for organizations seeking a high-performance, scalable NewSQL database solution.

 ## Expeiment II: